Skip to main content

 • Truth-recall (of 819 labeled URLs): fastCRW 63.74% (522) · Crawl4AI 59.95% (491) · Firecrawl 56.04% (459).

 That's +3.79 pp over Crawl4AI and +7.70 pp over Firecrawl on the labeled set — running against a dataset Firecrawl published.
 Truth-recall is the share of labeled URLs where the run returned the correct content, so this is the closest thing to "did the scraper actually do its job."
+All three engines threw zero errors across the 3,000 requests in the run.

 Same benchmark run.
-We publish the full percentile split every time, never a single average — averaging hides exactly the thing you need to see here.
+We publish the full percentile split rather than a single average — averaging hides exactly the thing you need to see here.
+On the median request, CRW is the fastest of the three1914 ms, effectively tied with Crawl4AI two milliseconds away, and comfortably ahead of Firecrawl's 2305 ms.

 Search is a separate story (and a strong one)